MBChB MPH PhD FFPH

 I am a NIHR Academic Clinical Lecturer (assistant professor), combining my public health training with research at the University of Birmingham.
 My primary academic affiliation is to the NIHR Unit on Global Surgery where I work with Professor Aneel Bhangu.
 I am the pandemic preparedness lead for the Health Protection Research Unit in Emergency Preparedness and Response, a collaboration between the university and UKHSA.
 I am also affiliated to the NIHR Group on Environmentally Sustainable Hospitals in LMICs and the NIHR Sandwell Health Determinants Research Collaboration.

 My aim is to produce evidence that directly informs and influences high priority policy areas in global surgery and sustainable healthcare.
-Specific research projects that I am currently working on are focussed around hospital preparedpostoperative mortality, surgical site infection, and net-zero health systems.
+Specific research projects that I am currently working on are focussed around hospital preparedness, postoperative mortality, surgical site infection, and net-zero health systems.

 I am a senior public health registrar completing my specialty training in the West Midlands.